Your Guide To Chinnar Wildlife Sanctuary In 2025

 The nearest airport is Coimbatore, about 110 km from the sanctuary.
 Flights to Coimbatore are available from major cities such as Delhi, Mumbai, and Hyderabad.
 From Coimbatore, you can take a bus or taxi to the sanctuary.

-Chinnar Wildlife Sanctuary in Kerala offers a special experience with its diverse plants, animals, and beautiful scenery.
-It’s a great mix of adventure and peacefulness, perfect for wildlife lovers, nature enthusiasts, and anyone looking for a calm getaway.
-Consider exploring the natural beauty of this amazing sanctuary on your next trip.
 Ready to explore the beauty of Kerala?
-Book your trip to Munnar today and Try to visit Chinnar Natural Life Asylum during your excursion.
+Chinnar Wildlife Sanctuary is an excellent mix of adventure and peacefulness, perfect for wildlife lovers, nature enthusiasts, and anyone looking for a calm getaway.
+Book your trip to Munnar today and visit this haven during your excursion.
 Investigate the excellence of this immaculate regular region and make enduring recollections.

 For our editorial codes of conduct and copyright disclaimer, please click here